Aurelio López: MLB career

 López's contract was purchased by the St. Louis Cardinals from Mexico City on October 26, 1977.
 He joined the Springfield Redbirds of the Class AAA American Association for 1978, but returned to the major leagues during the 1978 season, earning a 4-2 record with the St. Louis Cardinals.
 After one season in St. Louis, López was traded to the Detroit Tigers with Jerry Morales for Jack Murphy and Bob Sykes.
 López posted some of his best individual statistics in the 1979 season, when he had a 10-5 win–loss record, 106 strikeouts, and a 2.41 ERA (an Adjusted ERA+ of 181).
 He was third in the AL in saves (21) and seventh in the Cy Young Award voting.
 López earned another 21 saves in 1980.
-In the 1981 season, he shared closer responsibilities and collected only three saves before the 1981 Major League Baseball strike ended the season.
+In the 1981 season, he shared closer responsibilities, registering only three saves in the 1981 Major League Baseball strike-shortened season.

-López suffered from shoulder problems during spring training in 1982, and he was demoted to Detroit's Class AAA minor-league affiliate in Evansville by July.
-He was called back up to Detroit on September 1, but later that month he shocked his teammates by announcing that he was giving up his MLB career and returning to Mexico.
-López said that his reasons were personal, and he cited his family, the education of his children and the Mexican economy as motivating factors for the decision.
-He came out of retirement and returned to Detroit in time for the 1983 season.
+López suffered from shoulder problems beginning in spring training of 1982, and struggled that year, getting demoted to Detroit's Evansville Class AAA minor-league affiliate in July.
+He was called back up to Detroit on September 1, but later that month shocked his teammates by announcing that he was giving up his MLB career and returning to Mexico.
+López said that his reasons were personal, citing his family, the education of his children and the Mexican economy as motivating factors for his decision.
+Months later he had a change of heart, and returned to Detroit in time for the 1983 season.
 In February 1983, López became the first player in MLB history to receive a pay cut through salary arbitration.
-López had earned $285,000 in 1982, asked for $315,000 for 1983 and was awarded $250,000.
+López had earned $285,000 in 1982, and asked for $315,000 for 1983, but the arbitrator ruled in favor of the Tigers' $250,000 submission.
 He finished 1983 with a 9-8 record, 2.81 ERA and 18 saves.